 1. It's published free online, giving easy access to anyone who wants it.
 (You can freely copy or reproduce any of the information contained here, but please include an acknowledgement to www.revrevd.com).

-2. I update it constantly to reflect the latest discoveries.
+2. I update it to reflect the latest discoveries.
 Send me a new scan today and it will be on the website tomorrow.
-That's the theory anyway! - subject of course to work and family commitments.
+That's the theory anyway! - actually I have a pretty constant backlog, but I'm working my way through it gradually.
+Thanks for bearing with me!

 3. Every stamp is illustrated, so you can see the proof that every listed stamp exists.
 I have never found any revenue catalogue to be completely reliable - so if a stamp is listed in another catalogue but I have not seen it, I will footnote it to indicate that it might exist or might not.
 I will occasionally list a stamp in square brackets If I am fairly confident that it exists but am unable to illustrate it for the time being.

 4. Not priced.
-Sorry but I just don't have time - I'm more interested in helping revenue philatelists to know what stamps to look for than in telling them what to pay for them.
+Sorry but I just don't have time.
 My own rule of thumb is simple: if it looks interesting or unusual or attractive, buy it!

 I would be very keen to receive illustrations proving the existence of stamps I have not listed.
 I also welcome any comments and suggestions as to how this website can be improved.
 All correspondence can be sent to my mailbox.